HanruiJerryFan/DISORF-server-end/README.md

 # Remote End of DISORF
 DISORF aims to train NeRF for 3d reconstruction in real-time.
 It uses distributed architecture so that the whole NeRF-SLAM system is divided into the SLAM part for collecting posed images and the NeRF training and visualization part.
 In this way, By designing specialized local-end for embedded devices like Jetson, we allow resource-constrained devices to leverage power of NeRF.
 This repository contains remote-end.
-It is developed upon nerfbridge (https://github.com/javieryu/nerf_bridge).

 ### Requirements
 - A computer with Ubuntu 20.04
 - ROS Noetic
+- Nvidia GPU

 ### Installation
 We provide a script, setup_server_end.sh, to install and configure all dependencies.
 It will automatically create conda environment, install dependencies of Nerfstudio, and install ROS noetic.
 Use it with